 If a tooth can’t be saved and it’s causing pain, it needs to be extracted.
 Sometimes, especially in older pets, we will make tactical decisions to remove teeth that whilst they might be ok a little longer, we really don’t feel that they will, and are not happy to have to put the pet through another procedure.
 Likewise, if tooth brushing is simply not going to happen (for any of a variety of reasons) or we are dealing with a patient that is super responsive to plaque, we may need to remove affected teeth earlier than we hoped.

-• Sometimes we need to take out very many teeth.
+Sometimes we need to take out many teeth.

-• We may need to lift gum flaps to allow us to close the socket over.
+We may need to lift gum flaps to allow us to close the socket over.
 We try wherever possible to close the extraction site over, for patient comfort and to improve healing.
-Humans can perform saline mouth rinses for ourselves but we can’t ask our dogs and cats to do this and they don’t know to avoid trying to eat with area of the mouth operated on.
+Humans can perform saline mouth rinses after an extraction but we can’t ask our dogs and cats to do this and they don’t know to avoid eating with the areas of the mouth operated on.
 Closing the gum over the sockets is much preferable to leaving open sockets in most cases.

-• It can take 45-60 minutes just to remove one tooth in some instances.
+It can take 45-60 minutes (or longer) just to remove one tooth in some instances.

 We usually need to use magnifying, operating glasses called loupes, especially with small dogs and cats, to allow us to see what we need to do.
 Our instruments’ working tips range in size from 6mm down to the size of a tiny hypodermic needle point.

 As mentioned earlier, not only is all this work highly skilled (a lot can go wrong if the surgeon does not work methodically and is not skilled), it can take considerable time.
 We usually won’t go beyond 4 hours for any one procedure though.